-MUS 357 TECHNIQUES OF TEACHING WOODWINDS includes instruction in the physiology of the brass enbouchure and its development.
-The course covers the basic techniques for teaching tone and technique on trumpet, french horn, euphonium, trombone, and tuba from elementary to high school levels.
-It includes some literature references and application of solo and ensemble performance.
+MUS 357 TECHNIQUES OF TEACHING WOODWINDS includes instruction in the physiology of the woodwind enbouchure and its development.
+Covers the basic technique for teaching tone and technique on flute, oboe, clarinet and saxophone.
 2 credit hours.

 MUS 358 TECHNIQUES OF TEACHING PERCUSSION includes instruction in the physiology of the percussion grip and it development.
 Covers the basic techniques for teaching technique and rudiments on snare drum, bass drum, timpani, auxiliary and mallet percussion.
 Includes some literature references and application of solo and ensemble performance.
 2 credit hours.